phagmaier/Countdown-Problem/README.md

   #### Be able to enter in the input from the command line.
 This is also incredibly easy and if i wasn't so lazy i'd do that now
   #### Add visulization when as said above, I stop being lazy.

+  #### Rewrite in Haskell see what is faster can probably do it more efficiently in haskell with minimal effort